freedomofpress/dangerzone/docs/developer/independent-container-updates.md

 Since version 0.10.0, Dangerzone has a mechanism to auto-update the secure sandbox that is used for document conversion.

-This mechanism, known as Independent Container Updates (ICU) allows us to shorten the time to patch the secure sandbox, allowing us to fix security fixes without having to do a full-blown release.
+This mechanism allows us to fix security fixes without having to do a full-blown release, shortening the time between security patches are out and the time they are used.

 This increases the security of the conversion process dramatically, making it harder for an attacker to rely on known and patched exploits in our stack.

-In order to ensure the sandbox image is trusted, we sign it with [Cosign CLI](https://github.com/sigstore/cosign), which is part of the greater [Sigstore](https://www.sigstore.dev/) ecosystem, and verify it against a key distributed in the Dangerzone application.
+In order to ensure the sandbox image is trusted, we sign it with [Cosign](https://github.com/sigstore/cosign), which is part of the greater [Sigstore](https://www.sigstore.dev/) ecosystem, and verify it against a key distributed in the Dangerzone application.

 ## Install updates

-To check if a new sandbox image has been released and update your local installation with it, you can use the following command:
+Checking for updates is done automatically when the setting is turned on.
+In addition, it's possible to check if a new sandbox image has been released and update your local installation with the following command:

 ```bash
 dangerzone-image upgrade